Biao-Zhao/MOM_ICs_OBCs/README.md

 Workflow development and geostrophic-adjustment integration: **Biao Zhao**.

-The IC and OBC preparation workflow incorporates Python processing tools developed by **Dr. Jing Chen**.
+The IC and OBC preparation workflow incorporates the Python processing scripts developed by **Dr. Jing Chen**.